Achraf El Bouchataoui: Club career

 On 2 May 2019, El Bouchataoui signed his first professional contract with Feyenoord.
-On 15 January 2020, he signed on loan with Dordrecht for the remainder of the 2019–20 season.
-El Bouchataoui made his professional debut with Dordrecht in a 2–0 Eerste Divisie loss to Jong Ajax on 20 January 2020.
+On 15 January 2020, he joined Dordrecht on loan for the remainder of the 2019–20 season, and made his professional debut five days later in a 2–0 Eerste Divisie defeat away to Jong Ajax.

-On 28 June 2022, El Bouchataoui signed a two-year deal with Deinze in Belgium.
+On 28 June 2022, he signed a two-year deal with Deinze in Belgium.

+On 11 January 2024, El Bouchataoui joined Eindhoven on an 18-month contract.

+On 8 October 2025, after several months as a free agent, he signed for Italian Serie C club Pro Vercelli.
+He debuted five days later, coming on in the 58th minute for compatriot Dean Huiberts in a 1–0 defeat away to Trento.
+The following week he made his first start in a goalless home draw against Giana Erminio at Stadio Silvio Piola.

 International career

 Born in the Netherlands, El Bouchataoui is of Moroccan descent.
 He was a youth international for the Netherlands.